makavelj/CLA/README.txt

 # Compression Algorithms

 This source code offers tools for simple string compression.
-Mainly suitable for ilustrative purposes and own experiments.
+Mainly suitable for ilustrative purposes and experiments.

 1) For Entropy type:
     - includes Huffman encoding scheme for binary encoding